Copenhagen Capital Region, Denmark Travel Guide

 Learning a few Danish phrases shows respect.

-Engage with Danish culture respectfully and thoughtfully.
+Engage with Danish the culture in a respectful way and thoughtfully.

 A handshake is common when meeting new people.
 Direct eye contact is standard.
 A simple "Hej" is sufficient.